mehrabha/BigDataProject2/README.md

 This application takes in a collection of documents to solve the following problems:
 * Compute Term Frequency – Inverse Document Frequency
-* Computer and sort term-term relevance
+* Compute and sort term-term relevance

 Requirements:
 * Hadoop